CS386-Team4/STR-DCIS/project_documentation/deliverable_media/D2_Requirements.md

 **Use Case Descriptions and Interface Sketch**

+Use case 1: Plays game
+Primary Actor: Gamer/Player
+Description: The gamer interacts with the game by following through on in game objectives

 ## User Stories
 User Story 1: "As a PC gamer, I want to be able to play with friends so I can share fun experiences in real time."
 Priority: 10